Banking + Infrastructure

 Awards + Recognition

-Tier 1 for Banking and Finance and Tier 1 for Restructuring and Insolvency
+Ranked Tier 1 for Banking and Finance, Project Financing and Restructuring and Insolvency

 Recognised for work in Unitranche financings, the only Australian firm to be recognised.